ngduc/react-setup/docs/style-guide.md

 # Style Guide

-* Naming conventions should be strictly followed to ensure consistency.
+* Naming conventions should be closely followed to ensure consistency.
 * Consistent code, even when written by a team, should look like one person wrote it.
 * It helps reduce the lead time required to understand an implementation.